Toney823/YXK_Usefull_Tools/README.md

 # YXK_Usefull_Tools
-A simple python package for the beginner of Bioinformatics.
+A simple Python package and some simple scripts for the beginner of Bioinformatics.

 faSpliter.py is a script in order to split your fasta file into multiple pieces.